Looking for signs the Bitcoin panic is over

 Were investors simply diversifying?
 Had something spooked the Bitcoin community?
 Was there indeed some kind of manipulation that caused the run up and the drop?

 In part, a cloud of uncertainty can be attributed to ongoing regulatory issues.
 On the one hand, CME Group and CBOE Global Markets exchanges announced in early December that they will offer investors Bitcoin.
 On the other hand, the U.S. Securities and Exchange warned in mid-December that there is “substantially less investor protection than in our traditional securities markets, with correspondingly greater opportunities for fraud and manipulation.”
-And just yesterday, an Israel regulator warned that it wants to ban the cryptocurrency from its exchanges.
+And just yesterday, an Israeli regulator warned that it wants to ban the cryptocurrency from its exchanges.

 Still, over the weekend, investors got a bit of a respite.
 According to Reuters, Bitcoin was trading this morning at around $15,049 on the Bitstamp exchange in Luxembourg.
-Of course, this was the end of the holiday weekend, and trading levels were low, Reuters noted.
+Of course, this was the end of the holiday weekend and trading levels were low, Reuters noted.

 The question now is whether nerves have settled among investors or whether the extreme volatility has attracted even more aggressive speculators looking to trade on big spikes and dips.
 Such volatility has a way of quickly spiraling into even greater highs and lows as people attempt to make quick, winning bets on such swings.